guidance-ai/guidance/README.md

 We'll use [LiteLLM](https://docs.litellm.ai/docs/) to create an OpenAI-compatible endpoint, that translates OpenAI calls to any of the [supported providers](https://docs.litellm.ai/docs/providers).

-Example to use a local CodeLLama model from Ollama.ai with Marvin:
+Example to use a local CodeLLama model from Ollama.ai with Guidance:

 Let's spin up a proxy server to route any OpenAI call from Marvin to Ollama/CodeLlama